-Use the equation D=M/V to solve for mass "M" in terms of "V" and "D," by multiplying both sides of the equation by "V." That is DxV= (M/V) x V. The 2 Vs cancel each other out on the right side of the equation.
-The new equation is now in terms of "M" or mass and given by M=DxV.
+Use the density equation to solve for mass "M" in terms of volume "V" and density "ρ," by multiplying both sides of the equation by volume "V." The equation then becomes:

 Practice finding the mass from density using this example.
 An object in the form of a cube with height, length and width equal to 1 cm has a density of 6 g/cubic cm.

-Find the volume to solve for mass (M) by knowing that the formula for the volume (V) of a cube is equal to length x width x height.
-From Step 3, these are all equal to 1 so volume of the cube is 1cm x1cm x1cm= 1 cubic cm.
+Find the volume to solve for mass (M) by knowing that the formula for the volume (V) of a cube is: